Zero-Temperature Chaos in Bidimensional Models with Finite-Range Potentials: Results on computability

 The behavior of layers 2,3 and 4 in the Aubrun-Sablik construction is mostly independent of layer 1, except for the detection of forbidden patterns which leads to the forbidden halting state of the machine in the third layer.
 Because of that reason the analysis of the reconstruction function $R^{\widehat{X}}$ can be split into two parts: \begin{enumerate} \item \textbf{Structural: } Assuming that the contents of the first layer are globally admissible (the configuration in the first layer is an extension of a configuration from $\widetilde{X}$), we give a bound that ensures that the contents of layers $2,3$ and $4$ are globally admissible, that is: \begin{itemize} \item The contents of layer $2$ correspond to a globally admissible pattern in the substitutive subshift and the clock. \item The contents of layer $3$ and $4$ correspond to valid space-time diagrams of Turing machines that correctly align with the clocks. \end{itemize} \item \textbf{Recursive: } A bound that ensures that the contents of the first layer are globally admissible.
 This bound will of course depend upon $R^{\widetilde{X}}$ and $T^{\widetilde X}$. \end{enumerate}

 Finally, we are able to prove the upper bound for the reconstruction function given by Proposition~\ref{proposition:ReconstructionFunctionEstimate}.

 \begin{proof}[Proof of Proposition~\ref{proposition:ReconstructionFunctionEstimate}] Let us begin with the structural part, as it is simpler and does not depend upon $\widetilde{X}$.
-Let $p$ be a pattern with support $B_n$ and assume that the first layer of $p$ is thus globally admissible.
+Let $p$ be a pattern with support $B_n$ and assume that the first layer of $p$ is globally admissible.

 From Mozes's construction of SFT extensions for substitutions~\cite{Mozes1989} it can be checked that any locally admissible pattern of support $B_n$ of Mozes's SFT extension of a primitive substitution (The Aubrun-Sablik substitution is primitive) is automatically globally admissible.
-Let us take a support large enough such that the second layer of $p$ occurs within four $4^k \times 2^k$ macrotiles of the substitution in any locally admissible pattern of that support.
+Let $k$ be the smallest positive integer such that the second layer of $p$ occurs within four level $k$ macrotiles of the substitution (each has size $4^k \times 2^k$) in any locally admissible pattern of that support.

 Next, a clock runs on every strip of the Aubrun-Sablik construction.
 By the previous argument, the largest zone which intersects $p$ in more than one position is of level at most $k$.
 Therefore its largest computation strip has horizontal length $2^k$.
 In order to ensure that the clock starts on a correct configuration on every strip contained in $p$, we need to witness this pattern inside a locally admissible pattern which stacks $2^{2^k}+2$ macrotiles of level $k$ vertically.
-Therefore, the pattern $p$ must occur inside four locally admissible patterns of length $4^k \times 2^k(2^{2^k}+2)$.
-This ensures that the clocks in $p$ are globally admissible.
+This ensures that the clock tiles occurring in $p$ are globally admissible.

-Finally, if every clock occurring in $p$ starts somewhere, then the contents of the third layer are automatically correct, as they are determined by clock every time it restarts.
-To check that the fourth layer is correct, we just need extend the horizontal length of our pattern twice, so that the responsibility zone of the largest strip is contained in it.
+Finally, if every clock occurring in $p$ starts somewhere, then the contents of the third layer are automatically correct, as they are determined every time it restarts.
+To certify that the fourth layer restricted to $p$ is globally admissible, we just need extend the horizontal length of our pattern twice, so that the responsibility zone of the largest strip is contained in it.

+By the previous arguments, it would suffice to witness $p$ inside a locally admissible pattern which contains in its center a $4 \times (2^{2^k}+2)$ array of macrotiles, each one of size $4^k \times 2^k$.
+Clearly the vertical term is dominant, thus it suffices, for large enough $n$, to fix a square box of size length $2^{k}(2^{2^k}+2)$.